Preparing for the External Visitor

 - The Director of Assessment (if available)

 The reviewer will be given the option of making a somewhat formal statement, to be followed by Q&A, or to permit Q&A and comments on an ongoing basis.
 The exit should be arranged for a little less than an hour, and should be recorded for those faculty who cannot attend.
-Normally the AVP Undergraduate Studies will end the interview with thanks on behalf of the university, or will delegate this task.
+Normally the AVP Graduate and Undergraduate Programs will end the interview with thanks on behalf of the university, or will delegate this task.

 Historically the honorarium has been paid upon receipt of the report, typically three weeks after the visit.